wangziqi2013/wangziqi2013.github.io/_posts/2019-02-01-Scalable-Logging_through-Emerging-Non-Volatile-Memory.markdown

 and with multi-node memory architecture such as NUMA.

-To overcome the inherent shortcoming of centralized logging, this paper proposes distributed logging which allows multiple log objects to be maintained in the main memory following some partition rules.
-In addition, recovery can be made more efficient using multiple log objects by adopting concurrent recovery.
+To overcome the inherent shortcoming of centralized logging, this paper proposes distributed logging which allows multiple log objects to be maintained in the main memory following some partitioning rules.
+In addition, recovery can be made more efficient using multiple log objects by adopting concurrent recovery algorithms.
+The paper also takes advantage of the fact that with the advent of Non-Volatile Memory (NVM), even random I/O from or into the NVM will be much faster than sequential I/O with disks.
+This observation justifies multiple log objects, which will incur non-sequential I/O operation to the NVM address space.